GA-MEB/git-html-hw/README.md

 ## Directions

-Create a new directory on your computer called `example-git-project`, and run `git init` inside it to turn that directory into a repo.

-In this directory, you are going to make a simple storefront website, piece by piece, and you will need to make a commit (following the "Commit Guidelines" below) after completing each step.
+You are going to make a simple storefront website, piece by piece, inside this directory.
+As you do, you will need to make a commit (following the "Commit Guidelines" below) after completing each step.

 1. Create a new file called `index.html`, filled with HTML boilerplate.